alexgaaranes/alexgaaranes/README.md

  - I’m interested in learning more in Machine Learning and Artificial Intelligence.

- - I have background in Python and C programming.
+ - I have background in Python, C, Java and R programming.

  - I'm currently studying different courses offered by Codedex